 Department Responsibilities Auditor's Office Assess the effectiveness of our company's internal control system, identify operational flaws, and provide timely recommendations for rectification.
-President's Office Oversee the execution of our company's global operations, products, and marketing and developmental strategies, and supervise and support each department's business development.
-Taiwan Business Unit Responsible for the marketing of products in the Taiwanese market and the related after-sales services.
-Northeast Asian Region Business Unit Expand businesses in Northeast Asia and formulate relevant plans for strategic alliances.
-New Media Business Division Plan and formulate strategies for the research and development of digital media products and management of related projects.
-Develop global marketing strategies for new media products and assist subsidiaries in promoting target products in order to meet performance targets.
-Service Provider Business Unit Plan and formulate strategies for the research and development of broadband telecommunication products and management of related projects.
-Develop global marketing strategies for broadband telecommunication products and assist subsidiaries in promoting target products in order to meet performance targets.
-Mobile Service Provider Business Unit Plan and formulate strategies for the research and development of mobile telecommunication products, and manage related projects.
-Develop global marketing strategies for mobile telecommunication products and assist subsidiaries in promoting target products in order to meet performance targets.
-Global Branding & Legal Affairs Division Plan and execute marketing campaigns relating to the company's brand and product image.
+President Office Oversee the execution of our company's global operations, products, as well as marketing and developmental strategies, and supervise and support each department's business development.
+Corporate Adm. & Industrial Safety Div.
+Provide general support to other departments, manage equipment and property, and manage labor safety and health.
+Oversee training, recruitment, payroll management and other human resource related matters.
+Corporate Finance Div.
+Facilitate communication between our company and our investors, and enhance the transparency of our financial information.
+Analyze the performance of each department.
+Oversee cash management, financing management, hedging, credit risk management, investment management, stocks and other financial related businesses.
+Accounting Div.
+Manage the accounts and perform related tasks Co-ordinate and oversee the accounts of all global branches and subsidiaries.
+Offer a variety of timely financial and management reports for each of the decision-making units.
+Global Branding & Legal Affairs Div.
+Plan and execute marketing campaigns relating to the company's brand and product image.
 Establish global marketing plans suited to specific products and operational strategies.
 Establish a global marketing document repository to enhance efficiency of communication between global marketing personnel, and strengthen the management of marketing resources.
 Oversee the legal aspects of investment, technology, procurement, marketing, and debt, as well as intellectual property rights and other legal matters.
+Business Development & Product Marketing Div.
+Plan and formulate strategies for the research and development of consumer products and management of related projects Develop global marketing strategies for consumer products and assist subsidiaries in promoting target products in order to meet performance targets.